Hacker Perspective: Vaccines limit life-time accumulated damage from viruses

 - DNA is composed of chemical instructions which are best thought of a firmware (a kind of semi-permanent software)

 - All animal cells contain a suicide gene known as P53 (some

 long-lived creatures, like elephants, have multiple copies of P53).

 - When a cell self-detects internal problems, or reaches the end of its life, it might activate this gene to kill itself via a

 The human immune system is a fascinating multi-function system that operates with many modalities.
 Here are a few:

 - detect invading diseases (viruses and bacteria) just as they enter the body but before they have infected any cells ('Best Mode' since it prevents cellular damage)

 - DEALING WITH CELL INFECTION

-- detect cells that are already infected then instruct them to kill themselves (doesn't always work)
+- detect cells that are already infected then instruct them to kill themselves via the P53 mechanism (doesn't always work)

-- detect cells that are already infected then attempt to kill them (doesn't always work)
+- detect cells that are already infected then attempt to kill them via a hunter-killer mechanism (doesn't always work)